shinjxtsu/shinjxtsu/README.md

 ### Hey, welcome to my profile! 👋

-I'm a 22-year-old computer engineering undergraduate from Brazil, currently in my 2nd year.
+I'm a 22-year-old computer engineering undergraduate student from Brazil, currently in my 2nd year.
-Apart from looking up stuff about computers and machines in general, I also really like learning about languages (**human** languages) and cultures.
+Apart from looking up stuff about computers and machines in general, I also really like learning about foreign languages and cultures.

 My Github profile, as of now, will mostly be used for working on personal projects to put both the knowledge I get at university and the things I look up myself into practice.
-Most of my repositories, at least until the code is working to a reasonable degree, will remain private, except for those that are linked to university projects.
+Most of my repositories, at least until the code is working to a reasonable degree, will remain private, except for those that are linked to university projects and must remain public as a requirement.

-２２歳ブラジル人の大学生。現在２年生で、専攻はコンピュータ工学です。
-暇のときに外国語を勉強することは楽しいと思います。
-私のプロジェクトは今大体全部非公開です。なぜならgithubを使っている理由は練習しかありません。
-公開のプロジェクトは大体大学の課題です。

 ### What I'm comfortable with (📚):